 Now that you have an idea of the elements of Apple's logo design, let's check out its evolution through the eyes of history:

-Apple’s first logo was considered quite complicated for its intricate design.
+Apple's original logo design was considered quite complicated for its intricate nature.

 It depicts the famous story of the discovery of gravity when Isaac Newton was sitting under a tree, and an apple falls on him.

-It was created by Ronald Wayne, the co-founder of Apple, who designed the logo to tribute Isaac Newton for his discovery of gravity.
+It was created by Ronald Wayne, the co-founder, who designed the old Apple logo to tribute Isaac Newton for his discovery of gravity.

 The logo featured Isaac Newton sitting under a tree and contemplating over something while an apple is about to fall on his head.